Active | January 05 2005

 Ocean desalination is the process of removing salt and other impurities from seawater to produce fresh water.
 There are a number of desalination technologies, and if it is not done properly, the seawater intake process can unnecessarily kill marine life.
 Desalination also produces a highly concentrated brine discharge that degrades water quality and marine life habitat if not properly diluted.

 In addition, desalination is the most energy-intensive and expensive water supply option in California.
-A great amount of energy is required to break the chemical bonds in saltwater.
+A great amount of energy is required to force water molecules through the small pores of a reverse osmosis membrane to separate them from the slightly larger salt molecules.
 Desalination facilities increase greenhouse gas emissions, contributing to sea level rise and ocean acidification.

 In fact, local water supply agencies are losing interest in the project because of the economic impact it would have on their customers.
 Adopting the most expensive water supply option will undermine the ability of these agencies to fund preferable options that would restore and protect our coast and ocean.